remotion-dev/remotion/packages/docs/docs/get-remotion-environment.md

 crumb: "API"
 ---

-With this `getRemotionEnvironment()`, you can retrieve information on the current Remotion Environment.
+With the `getRemotionEnvironment()` function , you can retrieve information about the current Remotion Environment.
-`useRemotionEnvironment` returns an object with the following properties:
+`getRemotionEnvironment()` returns an object with the following properties:

 - `isStudio`: Indicates if you are currently in the studio.
 - `ìsRendering`: Tells if one is currently in a render.